bosonprotocol/contracts/README.md

 ```

 This command starts up built-in Hardhat Network and migrates all contracts to the Hardhat Network instance.
 The .env file has a hard-coded value for the BOSON_TOKEN address, which points to account #9 of the local hardhat network.
 This isn't an actual
 BOSON token address but just a valid address that will allow the deployment scripts to work.
-It's not necessary to deploy a BOSON token to run the uni tests locally (see Unit Tests section), as the unit tests deploy their own contract instances.
+It's not necessary to deploy a BOSON token to run the unit tests locally (see Unit Tests section), as the unit tests deploy their own contract instances.

 If preferred by those who are familiar with Hardhat, the standard Hardhat commands can be used.
 Ganache can be started up manually by configuring a local network to be run against or using the `hardhat-ganache` plugin or you could start a Hardhat Network using `npx hardhat node`.
 For more information on how this can be achieved refer to the [official Hardhat documentation](https://hardhat.org/guides/ganache-tests.html#running-tests-with-ganache)